What Are The Best Cloud Storage Services Of 2020?

-Most cloud storage services also offer apps or web interfaces, making it easy to access your files, no matter where you are located.
-For road warriors like myself, this makes it convenient, no matter which computer or device I am using.
+Most cloud storage services offer apps or web interfaces, making it easy to access your files, no matter where you are located.
+For road warriors like myself, this makes it convenient, no matter which computer or device I’m using.

-Cloud storage providers have a huge amount of servers scattered around the globe, ensuring the safety of your data due to redundancy.
-Since your data is not stored on just one drive, like on your computer or other electronic device, it isn’t in danger if there is a hard drive failure.
+Cloud storage providers have a large number of servers scattered around the globe, ensuring the safety of your data due to redundancy.
+Since your data is not stored on just one drive, like on your computer or other electronic devices, it isn’t in danger if there’s a hard drive failure.

-All three offer free levels of service as well as paid levels, which usually include extra services.
-I’ll take a look at the features of each.
+All 3 offer free levels of service as well as paid levels, which usually include extra services.
+I’ll take a look at the features of each

 Many users think of cloud storage as the same thing as cloud backup.
-While there are similarities, Dropbox should never be used in place of a good hard drive backup.
-Dropbox, and the other cloud storage solutions we’ll look at, is intended to make a user’s files available anywhere there is an Internet connection.
+While there are similarities, Dropbox should never be used in place of an actual hard drive backup.
+Dropbox, and the other cloud storage solutions we’ll look at, is intended to make your files available anywhere there is an internet connection.

 Another advantage of Dropbox is that the service offers an API for developers to include Dropbox compatibility in their apps.
-This has led to a large number of desktop and mobile apps which offer Dropbox syncing via their apps.
+This has led to a large number of desktop and mobile apps which include a Dropbox-syncing feature on their apps.

-Dropbox offers a free basic subscription level, which gives a user 2GB of cloud storage.
-A “Dropbox Plus” plan is also available to individual users, which offers 1TB of cloud storage for $9.99 per month, or $8.25 per month if you opt to pay for a year of service up front.
+Dropbox offers a free basic subscription level, which gives you 2GB of cloud storage.
+A “Dropbox Plus” plan is also available, which features 1TB of cloud storage for $9.99 per month, or $8.25 per month if you opt to pay for a year of service up front.

-Users can also snag extra free Dropbox storage space by referring their friends to the service.
-For each friend who tries Dropbox on your referral you’ll get an extra 500MB of storage.
+You can also snag extra Dropbox storage space for free by referring your friends to the service.
+For each friend who tries Dropbox on your referral, you’ll get an extra 500MB of storage.
 You can grab up to 16GB of cloud storage via referrals.

 Business users can subscribe to plans that offer anywhere from 2TB to “you decide” amounts of cloud storage for $15 per user and up.
-Pricing for the custom amounts of storage varies according to how much storage is needed.
+Pricing for customized amounts of storage varies according to how much storage is needed.

 For more information about Dropbox, visit the Dropbox website.

-OneDrive is Microsoft’s cloud storage offering.
-Again, it’s not really intended for backing up your computer or mobile device, but offers access to your files no matter where you are, or what device you’re using.
+OneDrive is Microsoft’s cloud storage service.
+Again, it’s not really intended for backing up your computer or mobile device, but offers access to your files no matter where you are or what device you’re using.

-OneDrive works in much the same manner as Dropbox, as a user selects a sync folder, and as changes are made to the contents of that folder, the changes are uploaded to the cloud.
+OneDrive works in much the same manner as Dropbox, as you select a sync folder, and as changes are made to the contents of that folder, the changes are uploaded to the cloud.

-Microsoft also offers storage-only OneDrive Plans, including a basic free 5GB plan, and a $1.99 per month 50GB plan.
+Microsoft provides storage-only OneDrive Plans, including a basic free 5GB plan and a $1.99-per-month 50GB plan.

 The Redmond firm also offers business plans, available in storage-only versions, or included with Office 365 subscriptions.
-Plans range from $60.00/year per user for 1TB per user storage, up to a $150.00/year per user fee for 1TB per user storage and a subscription to Office 365.
+Plans range from $60/year per user for 1TB per user storage, up to a $150/year per user fee for 1TB per user storage and a subscription to Office 365.

 For more information, visit the Microsoft OneDrive website.

-Google Drive offers a 15GB chunk of storage for free, and users can pay to upgrade their storage.
-100GB of storage is available for $1.99 per month, or $19.99 per year.
+Google Drive offers a 15GB chunk of storage for free, and you can pay to upgrade your storage.
+100GB of storage is available for $1.99 per month or $19.99 per year.
 A 1TB piece of the Google cloud will run you $9.99 per month, or $99.99 per year.

 Google Drive works much like Dropbox and OneDrive in that you install their app and set a hard drive folder as your sync folder.
 Any changes made to this folder or the files in it are uploaded to your Google Drive in the cloud.

-Google users who make use of Gmail, Google Photos, Google Docs, or Google’ G Suite office productivity apps can also store attachments, documents, photos, and other types of files on their Google Drive for easy access and sharing.
+Google users who make use of Gmail, Google Photos, Google Docs or Google’s G Suite office productivity apps can also store attachments, documents, photos and other types of files on their Google Drive for easy access and sharing.

 For more information, visit the Google Drive website.

-For more information about these and other cloud storage providers, set a reminder to visit my website on a regular basis.
+For more information about these and other cloud storage providers, set a reminder to visit Pixel Privacy on a regular basis.